jacobshutty/minibutton/README.md

 ### Local Registration

 You can put it wherever you want, but I would recommend putting it in one of your top-level components, such as App.vue.
+This way it will show up throughout your app.

 ```html
 <template>